smithros/booknet/README.md

 ## Deploy

-For application deployment we are using free cloud application platform [Heroku](https://dashboard.heroku.com).
+For application deployment free cloud application platform [Heroku](https://dashboard.heroku.com) is used.